Last Updated on July 14, 2023

 Chances are good that can find your potential employer on LinkedIn, and maybe even the individual who’s interviewing you, too.
 There you’ll get a much better idea of the job and the organization — their culture, for instance, can be glimpsed by the types of posts they create and share.

 It’s important to be able to talk confidently and knowledgeably about yourself.
 This may seem obvious, but many people struggle with describing their skills and experience in the best possible light.
-You can be sure that you’ll be asked about this, so it’s a good idea to take a few minutes before your interview to review your own history to make sure you can speak about yourself with meaning and confidence.
+You can be sure that you’ll be asked about this, so it’s a good idea to take a few minutes before your interview to review your own history.
+Make sure you can speak about yourself with meaning and confidence!

 A lot of questions that throw nurses off their game are easy to prepare for.
-So, take a moment to think of answers to some difficult but common questions like:
+So, another interview tip for nurses is take a moment to think of answers to some difficult but common questions:

 - What are your weaknesses, and what are your strengths?